-Soon after David Knauss was born, his father, Levi Knauss, bought some land in Northampton County, Pennsylvania.
-There he spent his boyhood days on the family farm.
-Farmland was being sold in 80 acres plots, and it was good bottomland.
+Soon after David Knauss was born, his father Levi Knauss bought some land in Northampton County, Pennsylvania, where he spent his boyhood days on the family farm.
+Farmland was being sold in 80 acres plots, and it was good bottom land.

 Early Northampton County

 Levi and a neighbor, Jonah Godfreed, bought one plot together and broke it up into two farms.
 David grew up with Jonah’s only son.
-Since he was a huge baby when he was born, his father gave him the name Chunky.
+Since he was a very large baby when he was born, his father gave him the name, Chunky.

 the traveling photography studio